All Episodes

 And we also know the Republicans are picking party over country.

-So when the Republicans mention vice president Biden shot, or when they attack the whistleblower or question the patriotism and motivation of Lieutenant Colonel Vinman, a soldier who earned a purple heart in the service of our nation.
+So when the Republicans mention Vice President Biden Shun or when they attack the whistleblower or question the patriotism and motivation of Lieutenant Colonel Vintman, a soldier who earned a purple heart in the service of our nation, they think that we are all so stupid that we'll believe them.

-To the notion of where we are and pick it up from there.
+And we'll pick it up from there.

 That's how nuts it's getting out there.

-But the people, Zogby now, almost 70% of people Democrats are more concerned with impeaching the president than helping America.
+But the people, Zogby, now almost 70% of people, Democrats are more concerned with impeaching the president than helping America.

 And now the polls have swung dramatically in Donald Trump's favor.